mdrobek/watney/README.md

 First of all: Because I can.
 Secondly, there's a couple of reasons here:
-* They run on interpreted scripts, such as PHP and Python.
+* Most of them run on interpreted scripts, such as PHP and Python.
 Enough said!
 * Seriously, they run on scripts such as PHP or Python, which requires your server to have these environments.
 Older servers might not support the current PHP or Python version.
 However, Go programs can be compiled to native binaries for a target platform, which prevents this issue (at